rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My job as a technical writer actually started when I was sole responsible for developing a full documentation on a college thesis named **[e-Map as An Android Application Using Shortest Path Algorithm](https://ejournals.ph/article.php?id=12189)**.
+- My job as a technical writer started when I was solely responsible for developing a full documentation on a college thesis named **[e-Map as An Android Application Using Shortest Path Algorithm](https://ejournals.ph/article.php?id=12189)**.
-- My technical writer journey has continued in my real life work experience when the owner of **[uAdmin](https://github.com/uadmin/uadmin)**, the Golang web framework has decided to give me full control on building the **[documentation](https://uadmin-docs.readthedocs.io/en/latest/)**.
-The owner actually started the documentation project during the initial stage, then was brought up to me on the following updates.
+- My technical writer journey has continued in my real-life work experience when the owner of **[uAdmin](https://github.com/uadmin/uadmin)**, the Golang web framework has decided to give me full control on building the **[documentation](https://uadmin-docs.readthedocs.io/en/latest/)**.
+The owner started the documentation project during the initial stage, then was brought up to me on the following updates.
 The documentation has been maintained under my control during my tenure in **[IntegrityNet Solutions & Services](https://integritynet.biz/)** until version 0.7.4.

 ### Creative Designer 🎬